top of page

 4. Our legal basis for holding your details

-When you have provided information about yourself you are consenting to us using it to promote and further our activities and to liaise with you about our events, campaigns, news or promotional activity.
+When you have provided information about yourself, you consent to us using it to promote and further our activities and to liaise with you about our events, campaigns, news or promotional activity.

 5. For how long do we hold your information?